 The demise of economic liberty began almost as soon as it achieved its most important recognition.
 After the Civil War, emancipated slaves counted economic liberty as among the most significant of their new civil rights.
 To protect entrenched white businessmen from competition, however, Southern governments soon suppressed economic opportunities for their newest citizens by heavily regulating entry into trades and business.
-The national government tried to curtail these abuses through the Fourteenth Amendment to the U.S. Constitution, which sought to protect the economic liberty of all Americans by forbidding states from abridging the “privileges or immunities” of citizenship (better-known today as “rights”), including the right to earn an honest living in the lawful occupation of one’s choice.
+The national government tried to curtail these abuses through the 14th Amendment to the U.S. Constitution, which sought to protect the economic liberty of all Americans by forbidding states from abridging the “privileges or immunities” of citizenship (better-known today as “rights”), including the right to earn an honest living in the lawful occupation of one’s choice.

-But in the 1873 Slaughter-House Cases, a sharply divided U.S. Supreme Court substantially narrowed the scope of the Privileges or Immunities Clause by a mere 5-4 vote.
+But in the 1873 Slaughter-House Cases, a sharply divided U.S. Supreme Court substantially narrowed the scope of the Privileges or Immunities Clause by a 5-4 vote.
 In upholding a Louisiana law that created a private monopoly on the slaughtering of livestock in New Orleans, the Court held that the Privileges or Immunities Clause was meant to protect only a handful of rights of national citizenship, which did not include the right to earn a living in a marketplace free of state-chartered monopolies.